 Teacher Training for Singing Teachers

 As voice science is a relatively young discipline, she has engaged in pioneering work at a grass roots level through the delivery of innovative lectures on Vocal Health, Performance Anxiety, Vocal Pedagogy, Teaching Young Singers, Voice Acoustics, and Teaching Studio Communication Style for bodies such as the British Voice Association, British Association for Performing Arts Medicine (BAPAM) and the Association of Teachers of Singing.
 She also offers more general training for teachers in regional and national music organisations like Sound Connections and Sistema Scotland.
-She has written the first Vocal Pedagogy syllabus for a university-accredited MA, combining both art and science; this has been so successful that the first cohort of students is well on the way through the course, the second cohort is working through the Postgraduate Certificate, and the third cohort of students is signed up to begin in April 2019.
+She has written the first Vocal Pedagogy syllabus for a university-accredited MA, combining both art and science; this has been so successful that the first cohort of students has graduated, there are now three more groups on their way through and many more taking this course online.